alsoGAMER/BotBase/DATABASE.md

 that represents the user's status (whether it is banned or not)

 - `get_users()` -> This method takes no parameter and returns a list of tuples.
-Each tuple contains a user ID is stored in the database
+Each tuple contains a user ID is stored in the database.

 - `set_user()` -> Saves an ID/username pair (in this order)
 to the database.
 The username parameter can be `None`